qlik-oss/gopherciser/generatedocs/README.md

 ## What

-The tools for generating the documentation first combine the documentation data and then generate a `documentation.go` file and subsequently a `settingup.md` file:
+The tools for generating the documentation first combine the documentation data and then generate a `documentation.go` file this is used by the GUI and for generating the [wiki](https://github.com/qlik-oss/gopherciser/wiki).

 * `documentation.go`: Contains a set of variables that can be used for accessing the documentation programmatically.
-* `settingup.md`: A markdown formatted file to be rendered by a markdown reader or the GitHub project page.

 ## Why